Pellworm

 The municipality is located on the island of Pellworm – one of the North Frisian Islands on the North Sea coast of Germany.
-Its area is 37 km², and its population is roughly 1,200.
+Its area is 37 km2, and its population is roughly 1,200.
 A landmark is the Old Church (Alte Kirche) with its Arp Schnitger organ from about 1710.
+Next to this church is the ruin of its 13th-century steeple.
+The 58 m tower collapsed partially in 1611.
+The 30 m ruin has been conserved, so that it is safe for further decay.
+Locals often call the tower Finger Gottes, God's Finger.
+The tower is depicted in the coat of arms of Pellworm.

 In medieval times Pellworm was a part of the larger island of Strand which was torn into pieces in the disastrous Burchardi flood in 1634.
 Other remnants of Strand are Nordstrand and the Halligen.
 All these belonged to the historical region of Uthlande.

 Pellworm is accessible by a ferry departing from the neighbouring peninsula of Nordstrand (which is in turn connected with the mainland by a road causeway).

 The island hosts one of the largest hybrid renewable energy plants in Europe.
 It combines 2.7 MW solar panels; 5.7 MW wind energy and 0.5 MW of biogas digestion plant with to provide over 700 MWh/year of electricity.
 Since the island's average electricity production capacity exceeds its average demand multiple times, yet there is a time mismatch between the two, this site was chosen for EU's largest stationary energy storage facility ca. 2015.
 In 2022 the island hosts a 560 kW/560 kWh lithium-ion battery, a 200 kW/1600 kWh vanadium flow battery, and a thermal storage unit.
 Gildemeister, now Cellcube part of Enerox, supplied the vanadium battery.

 Together with several smaller islands, Pellworm forms the Amt of Pellworm.